Virginia Truck Accident Attorney

 - Large truck crash injuries were sustained in 842 collisions.

 - Large truck property damage only crashes accounted for 1,649 accidents.

 - Crash fatalities on an interstate occurred on six occasions.

 - Crash fatalities on a non-interstate occurred on five occasions.

 The National Highway Traffic Safety Administration’s annual Traffic Safety Facts includes the most recent national collision statistics.
 During just one year, the NHTSA documented 4,761 crash fatalities involving large trucks.
 The total number of collisions accounted for a 9 percent increase in truck-related fatalities in 2016.
 The agency also determined that while large trucks make up only 4 percent of the vehicles registered nationally, they log 9 percent of the total vehicle miles.
 In addition, large trucks contribute to 9 percent of the total crash fatalities across the United States.

-Who is legally responsible when a truck crash causes injuries?
+Who is legally responsible when a Virginia truck accident causes injuries?